 No surprise then, that Byblos gave us the precursor to our alphabet.
 Phoenician was the first alphabet where each consonant was represented by a symbol.
 22 letters.
-Normally, vowels are left out in Phoenician spelling, much like Arabic.
+Normally, vowels were left out in Phoenician spelling, much like Arabic.
 I’ll have to cheat a little to make sense (to me, at least):

 The Crusader Castle in Byblos

-The castle in Byblos is from Crusader times, the 12th century – practically a teenager compared to the surrounding sights: a Phoenician necropolis, Egyptian temples, a Roman amphitheatre.
+The castle in Byblos is from Crusader times, the 12th century.
+It’s practically a teenager then, compared to the surrounding sights: the Phoenician necropolis, the Egyptian temples, the Roman amphitheatre.

-The Crusader Castle is the most important sight in town – and located right next to …
+The Crusader Castle is the most important sight in town, located right next to …

 … Byblos’ historic quarter and old souk